polylogyx/platform-docs/13_Rest_API/Readme.md

 ### Update a Config on the Server

-Use this API to modify information for a specific config based on its ID.
+Use this API to modify information for a specific config based on its Platform.

 ```
 URL: https://<Base URL>/configs/<platform>